 The original aftermath.psd file had only one layer - Background.
 Before editing, every scan and digital photograph has this characteristic.
 When you copy or drag content from one file into another, it is automatically placed on a new layer with the default name "Layer n", where "n" is a sequential number.

-When a file contains more than one layer, the document tab shows the name of the active layer.
+more than one layer, the document tab shows the name of the active layer.